LaunchCodeEducation/linux/content/introduction/_index.md

 date: 2021-11-09T15:11:04-06:00
 draft: false
 weight: 2
-original_author: "Paul Matthews"
+originalAuthor: "Paul Matthews" # to be set by page creator
+originalAuthorGitHub: "pdmxdd" # to be set by page creator
-reviewer: "" # to be set by the approving reviewer
+reviewer: "John Woolbright" # to be set by the page reviewer
+reviewerGitHub: "jwoolbright23" # to be set by the page reviewer
+lastEditor: "" # update any time edits are made after review
-last_editor: "" # update each time the file is edited
+lastEditorGitHub: "" # update any time edits are made after review
-last_edit_date: # just the date is enough (don't worry about the time portion)
+lastMod: 2022-03-15 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 ## Linux

 Welcome!
 This course will be exploring Linux.
-We will talk about many of the key elements of Linux, some of the problems you can solve using this tool and most importantly will be getting hands on practice with this very commonly used tool.
+The course will cover many key elements of Linux, some of the problems you can solve using this tool, and most importantly you will be getting hands on practice with this very commonly used tool.

 ### Brief History